rosemary honey health benefits

 According to Organic Facts, rosemary oil also helps in:

-• Helps in indigestion – Rosemary oil is often used for this relieving flatulence, stomach cramps, constipation, bloating and in stimulating appetite.
+• Helps in indigestion – Rosemary oil is often used for relieving flatulence, stomach cramps, constipation, bloating and in stimulating appetite.

 • Detoxifies the liver: New research shows that rosemary essential oil can help detoxify the liver and regulate the creation and release of bile.